Neural Plasticity Networks: Experimental Results

 \subsection{CIFAR-10/100}

-In the final part of experiments, we train a modified AlexNet on the CIFAR-10 and CIFAR-100 datasets for network sparsification and network expansion.
-AlexNet was originally designed for the ImageNet classification.
-To accommodate the small image of CIFAR-10/100, we slightly modify the kernel sizes and strides of the AlexNet.
-Specifically, the modified AlexNet architecture still consists of five convolutional layers and three fully-connected layers, but the first convolutional layer has 96 kernels of size $3\times3$ with a stride of 2; the following four convolutional layers have 256, 384, 384, and 256 kernels of size $3 \times 3$ with a stride of 1, respectively; the three fully-connected layers have 1024, 4096 and 4096 neurons, respectively.
-Overall, the architecture is 96-256-384-384-256-1024-4096-4096 in short.
+In the final part of experiments, we evaluate NPNs with ResNet56 on CIFAR-10 and CIFAR-100 for network sparsification and network expansion.
+Due to the existence of skip connections, we do not sparsify the last convolutional layer of each residual block to keep a valid addition operation.
+To train NPNs with this modern CNN architecture, two optimizers are used: (1) SGD with momentum for ResNet56 parameters with an initial learning rate of 0.1, and (2) Adam for the binary gate parameters $\bs{\phi}$ with an initial learning rate of 0.001.
+The batch size, weight decay and momentum of SGD are set to 128, 5e-4 and 0.9, respectively.
+The learning rate is multiplied by 0.1 every 60 epochs for SGD optimizer, while for Adam optimizer we multiplied learning rate by 0.1 at epoch 120 and 180.

-As before, the networks are training in three stages.
-In the sparsification experiment, we pre-train the full network for the first 80 epochs.
-The network is then sparsified in stage 2 with 420 epochs, and finally is fine-tuned in stage 3 until it converges.
-In the expansion experiment, we pretrain a small network of 48-63-128-120-120-120-120-1500 for the first 80 epochs.
-The network is then expanded in stage 2 until the training loss plateaus.
-Finally, we fine-tune the network in stage 3 until the training loss plateaus again.
-For the sparsification experiment on CIFAR-10, we use $\lambda=0.02/N$ for all layers, while on CIFAR-100 we use $\lambda=(0.01, 0.01, 0.01, 0.01, 0.01, 0.01, 0.02, 0.08)/N$ for different layers.
-For all the expansion experiments on CIFAR-10/100, we use $\lambda = -0.01/N$ for all layers.
-As we discussed earlier, we note that a negative $\lambda$ is beneficial for network expansion on the CIFAR datasets.
-The negative $\lambda$ essentially encourages the network to grow in order to achieve a competitive accuracy.
+As before, the networks are training in three stages by leveraging $k$.
+We pre-train the network for the first 20 epochs.
+In the expansion experiments, we pre-train a small network which only has 20\% of neurons, while in the sparsification experiments, we pre-triain the full architecture.
+The network is then trained in stage 2 for 180 epochs, and finally is fine-tuned in stage 3 for 20 epochs.
+For the sparsification experiments, we use $\lambda=1e-5$ for all layers, while for the expansion experiments we use $\lambda=0$ to encourage more neurons to be activated.